Under 18 Addendum

 Notice to Vacate

-If you are planning to move, you need to fill out the online Notice to Vacate at least 30 days before you check out, in order to avoid extra charges.
+If you are planning to move out of an ISU apartment, you need to fill out the online Notice to Vacate at least 30 days before you check out in order to avoid extra charges.

 When completing this form, select the link for the apartment complex where you live and it will be sent to your building manager and the housing office.